 - Yarn (a four weight yarn was used in this example)

-- Work a row of dcs.
+1. Work a row of double crochets (dc).
 I did thirteen for this example.

-- After you have worked your first row of dcs chain 3 and turn your work.
+2. After you have worked your first row of dcs, chain 3 and turn your work.

-- From the front of your work, insert hook front to back to front again around the post of the next stitch, pushing the post forwards towards you
+4. From the front of your work, insert the hook front to back, to front again around the post of the next stitch, pushing the post forwards towards you.

-- Pull the yarn back through the post, so three loops are on the hook
+6. Pull the yarn back through the post, so three loops are on the hook.

-- Finish like a normal dc stitch. (yarn over and draw through two loops twice)
+7. Finish like a normal dc stitch (yarn over and draw through two loops twice).

-- This is similar to the front post but you begin from the back of your work, insert hook back to front to back again around the post of the next stitch, pushing the post away from yourself.
+2. This is similar to the front post, but you begin from the back of your work instead.
+Insert your hook back to front to back again around the post of the next stitch, pushing the post away from yourself.

-- Pull the yarn back through the post so 3 loops are on the hook and finish like a normal dc.
+4. Pull the yarn back through the post of the stitch, so 3 loops are on the hook and finish like a normal dc.

-- Work a standard row of dcs, chain 3 + turn.
+1. Work a standard row of dcs, chain 3, then turn.
 Repeat 1 dc and 1 front post stitch across until the end of the row.
 Chain 3 and turn.

-If you have any questions about Around The Post Stitches in Crochet please feel free to ask!
+If you require any further assistance about Around The Post Stitches in Crochet, please feel free to ask!

 Thanks for looking!